-- Purpose: To evaluate the prevalence of dome-shaped macula (DSM) in highly myopic eyes among Chinese Han and to detect the correlation with myopic maculopathy and macular complications. - Methods: A total of 736 Chinese Han patients (1384 eyes) with high myopia (refractive error <-6.0 diopters or axial length ≥26.5mm) are reviewed based on information entered into a high myopia database at Zhongshan Ophthalmic Center.
+Methods A total of 736 Chinese Han patients (1384 eyes) with high myopia (refractive error≤6.0 diopters or axial length ≥26.5 mm) are reviewed based on information entered into a high-myopia database at Zhongshan Ophthalmic Centre.
 Subfoveal choroidal thickness (SFCT) and parafoveal choroidal thickness (PFCT) are measured.
-The prevalence of DSM in patients with myopic maculopathy categorized from C0 to C4.
-Clinical features, including macular complications, SFCT and PFCT, are compared between myopic eyes with and without DSM. - Results: Among the 1384 eyes, 149 (10.77%) show DSM.
-In highly myopic eyes without macular complications, the best corrected visual acuity is significantly worse in patients with DSM (P=0.002), and the ratio between subfoveal and parafoveal choroidal thickness (S/PCT) is significantly elevated in patients with DSM (P=0.021).
-The proportion of foveal schisis (17.24% vs. 62.86%) is much lower in eyes with DSM compared to those without DSM.
-However, the proportions of extrafoveal schisis (39.66% vs. 5.37%), foveal serous retinal detachment (SRD) (5.17% vs. 0) and epiretinal membrane (ERM) (24.14% vs. 10.74%) are much higher in eyes with DSM.
-The proportion of DSM was lower in C0 and C1, but higher proportion of DSM was found in C3 and C4. - Conclusions: DSM is found in 10.77% of highly myopic eyes among Chinese Han.
+The prevalence of DSM in patients with myopic maculopathy is categorised from C0 to C4.
+Clinical features, including macular complications, SFCT and PFCT, are compared between myopic eyes with and without DSM

+Results Among the 1384 eyes, 149 (10.77%) show DSM.
+In highly myopic eyes without macular complications, the best corrected visual acuity is significantly worse in patients with DSM (p=0.002), and the ratio between subfoveal and parafoveal choroidal thickness (S/PCT) is significantly elevated in patients with DSM (p=0.021).
+The proportion of foveal schisis (17.24% vs 62.86%) is much lower in eyes with DSM compared with those without DSM.
+However, the proportions of extrafoveal schisis (39.66% vs 5.37%), foveal serous retinal detachment (SRD) (5.17% vs 0) and epiretinal membrane (ERM) (24.14% vs 10.74%) are much higher in eyes with DSM.
+The proportion of DSM was lower in C0 and C1, but higher proportion of DSM was found in C3 and C4.

+Conclusions DSM is found in 10.77% of highly myopic eyes among Chinese Han.
 DSM might be a protective mechanism for foveal schisis and a risk factor for extrafoveal schisis, SRD and ERM.